dstackai/dstack/docs/docs/reference/configurations/service.md

 # type: service (.dstack.yml)

-Service allows to run an application and expose it over HTTP to global internet through the gateway.
+Service allows running an application and exposing it over HTTP to the global internet through the gateway.

 !!! info "Filename"
     The configuration file must be named with the suffix `.dstack.yml`.
 For example,